Worried about the Rangers? Rest easy when it comes to offense

 There was a lot of good in the 6-5 victory over the Milwaukee Brewers.

 The Rangers are batting .259 this spring, which ranks 18th in MLB, but also includes at-bats from minor-leaguers and camp invitees who won't be on the team.
-Among regulars, though, Elvis Andrus was batting .500 (nine for 18) entering Friday, DeShields was at .381 (13 for 37) and Beltre was at .385 (five for 13).
+Among regulars, though, Elvis Andrus was batting .500 (9 for 18) entering Friday, DeShields was at .381 (13 for 37) and Beltre was at .385 (5 for 13).

 Shin-Soo Choo (.308) had six walks and a .438 on-base percentage.
 Mazara (.306) had five extra-base hits.
 Though batting only .233, Gallo had struck out only five times in 30 at-bats.
 Odor, batting only .176, had drawn five walks.